notnyt/beaglebone/README.md

 # Define callback to run when an edge trigger is detected
 # This method takes three arguments.
-# pin: the pin that triggered the event
+# pin: The pin that triggered the event
-# edge: the event that triggered it
+# edge: The event that triggered it
-# count: how many times it has been triggered
+# count: How many times it has been triggered
 callback = lambda { |pin,edge,count| puts "[#{count}] #{pin} #{edge}"}

 # Run the callback every time a change in state is detected